 The Board will bear the overall responsibility for climate-related risk management, approving the risk appetite in relation to the principal risks, overseeing implementation of the identified risk management policy, and reviewing effectiveness of the risk management systems.
-The Board of Directors will be responsible to approve risk appetite and capacity on an at least annual basis, or more frequently were warranted by unforeseen changes in the risk environment, with the objective of ensuring that they are consistent with our bank-wide strategy, business, and regulatory environment and stakeholders'
+The Board of Directors will be responsible to approve risk appetite and capacity on an at least annual basis, or more frequently were warranted by unforeseen changes in the risk environment, with the objective of ensuring that they are consistent with our bank-wide strategy, business, and regulatory environment and stakeholders' requirements.

-requirements.

-To ensure that the Board will have sufficient oversight of CIB Kenya's business strategy and performance including climate-related risks and opportunities, CIB Kenya's board is planning to establish a Climate-related Risk Steering Committee by the year 2023.
+To ensure that the Board will have sufficient oversight of CIB Kenya's business strategy and performance including climate-related risks and opportunities, CIB Kenya's board established a Climate-related Risk Steering Committee in2023.
 The Committee will be the main force behind the Climate-related risk function and ensure that robust climate-related risk management activities are performed across the organization.